Andriy Kobolyev: CEO of Naftogaz

-Kobolyev and Naftogaz's team were lobbying for measures to stall further the $11 billion pipeline that aims to reroute European Union-bound Russian gas supplies, circumventing established routes through Ukraine.

-On February 22, 2022, Germany stopped the Nord Stream 2 gas pipeline certification in reaction to Russia's recognition of the self-proclaimed republics in Luhansk and Donetsk in east Ukraine, the chancellor, Olaf Scholz, has announced.
+Kobolyev and Naftogaz's team instrumental in efforts to stop the $11 billion natural gas pipeline that Russia was building into Germany to reroute European Union-bound Russian gas supplies, circumventing established routes through Ukraine.
+On February 22, 2022, Germany stopped the Nord Stream 2 gas pipeline certification in reaction to Russia's recognition of the self-proclaimed republics in Luhansk and Donetsk in east Ukraine, the chancellor, Olaf Scholz, announced.